jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, rare

 This rope is 30 feet long and weighs 3 pounds.
 If you hold one end of the rope and use an action to speak its command word, the other end darts forward to entangle a creature you can see within 20 feet of you.
-The target must succeed on a DC 15 Dexterity saving throw or become [[restrained]].
+The target must succeed on a DC 15 Dexterity saving throw or become [[Restrained]].

 You can release the creature by using a bonus action to speak a second command word.
-A target [[restrained]] by the rope can use an action to make a DC 15 Strength or Dexterity check (target’s choice).
-On a success, the creature is no longer [[restrained]] by the rope.
+A target [[Restrained]] by the rope can use an action to make a DC 15 Strength or Dexterity check (target’s choice).
+On a success, the creature is no longer [[Restrained]] by the rope.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#ScarabofProtection)[Scarab of Protection](https://www.dndbeyond.com/magic-items/4751-scarab-of-protection)